Vitaly Yurchenko: Theories

 Another panelist also believed he was a legitimate defector.
-James Olson of the George Bush School of Government and Public Service said "I think he was a very disturbed individual and he redefected out of psychological problems that he had."
+James Olson of the George Bush School of Government and Public Service said, "I think he was a very disturbed individual and he redefected out of psychological problems that he had."
 Paul Redmond said that Sandra Grimes and Jeanne Vertefeuille (of the Aldrich Ames case) also believed Yurchenko was genuine.
-However, Redmond thought it possible that Yurchenko might have been sent by the KGB as a "starburst".
+However, Redmond thought it probable that Yurchenko was sent by the KGB as a "starburst".

+In his 2007 book, "Spy Wars: Moles, Mysteries, and Deadly Games" former CIA officer Tennent H. Bagley says Yurchenko was a false defector sent to the U.S. to draw suspicion away from Aldrich Ames, to "verify" the bona fides of false defector Yuri Nosenko, and to confirm the importance of spies John Anthony Walker and his son, Michael.
+Bagley says instead of being arrested, tried, and executed upon his return to the USSR, Yurchenko was rewarded and was still in the KGB as late as 2002.